Luminiferous aether: Negative aether-drift experiments

 A simple example concerns the model on which aether was originally built: sound.
 The speed of propagation for mechanical waves, the speed of sound, is defined by the mechanical properties of the medium.
 Sound travels 4.3 times faster in water than in air.
 This explains why a person hearing an explosion underwater and quickly surfacing can hear it again as the slower travelling sound arrives through the air.
 Similarly, a traveller on an airliner can still carry on a conversation with another traveller because the sound of words is travelling along with the air inside the aircraft.
 This effect is basic to all Newtonian dynamics, which says that everything from sound to the trajectory of a thrown baseball should all remain the same in the aircraft flying (at least at a constant speed) as if still sitting on the ground.
 This is the basis of the Galilean transformation, and the concept of frame of reference.

 But the same was not supposed to be true for light, since Maxwell's mathematics demanded a single universal speed for the propagation of light, based, not on local conditions, but on two measured properties, the permittivity and permeability of free space, that were assumed to be the same throughout the universe.
-If these numbers did change, there should be noticeable effects in the sky; stars in different directions would have different colours, for instance.

 Thus at any point there should be one special coordinate system, "at rest relative to the aether".
 Maxwell noted in the late 1870s that detecting motion relative to this aether should be easy enough—light travelling along with the motion of the Earth would have a different speed than light travelling backward, as they would both be moving against the unmoving aether.
 Even if the aether had an overall universal flow, changes in position during the day/night cycle, or over the span of seasons, should allow the drift to be detected.